All-China Women's Federation: 1966–1976: The ACWF and the Cultural Revolution

-The women's movement during the Great Proletarian Cultural Revolution (1966–1976), like other movements in this period, came to depend on the cult of Mao Zedong.
-During the Cultural Revolution, the women’s movement was viewed as bourgeois and reactionary since it had originated in the West.
+The women's movement during the Cultural Revolution (1966–1976), like other movements in this period, came to depend on the cult of Mao Zedong.
+During the Cultural Revolution, the women's movement was viewed as bourgeois and reactionary since it had originated in the West.
 The ACWF shut down in 1968 because it was considered anti-revolutionary.
-The party argued that the women’s movement needed to be completely immersed in the revolutionary movement instead of harboring its own agenda.
-The offices of the ACWF were occupied by the army and many of the female cadres who had been involved with the women’s movement were sent to labor camps in the countryside; the movement ceased to function until the arrest of the Gang of Four in 1976.
+The party argued that the women's movement needed to be completely immersed in the revolutionary movement instead of harboring its own agenda.
+The offices of the ACWF were occupied by the army and many of the female cadres who had been involved with the women's movement were sent to labor camps in the countryside; the movement ceased to function until the arrest of the Gang of Four in 1976.

-The committee for the 4th National Women’s Congress met in 1976, started rehabilitating many of the female cadres sent to the countryside, and reinstated the ACWF.
+The committee for the 4th National Women's Congress met in 1976, started rehabilitating many of the female cadres sent to the countryside, and reinstated the ACWF.
 The ACWF was completely reestablished in 1978 and soon it announced its support for the Four Modernizations, Deng Xiaoping's plan to modernize agriculture, national defense, industry and technology in China.
-The newly reformed ACWF was able to strengthen its ability to set up local chapters, but, while other federations were able to resume work in the early 1970s, he ACWF did not resume work on a national level until 1978.
+The newly reformed ACWF was able to strengthen its ability to set up local chapters, but, while other federations were able to resume work in the early 1970s, the ACWF did not resume work on a national level until 1978.